OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 ## How to use
 Installation is managed by PiZero-Wu installer.

-For individual install:
+For manual install:

-Download the ZIP containing the latest version from master branch.
+a) Download the ZIP containing the latest version from master branch.

-Just copy the tinyfilemanager.php to your webspace - thats all :)
+b) Unzip the files into a folder in your webspace

+c) Check:
+   $root_path = $_SERVER['DOCUMENT_ROOT'].'/tinyfilemanager/usb';

+   set root url for links in file manager.Relative to $http_host.
+Variants: '', 'path/to/subfolder'

+   $root_url = '/tinyfilemanager/usb';

+d) Create the temporary folder:

+   typically in the /var/www/html/tinyfilemanager folder to be used by the pyembroidery rendering software

+   e.g.

+   cd /var/www/html/tinyfilemanager

+   sudo mkdir tmp

+To install the pyembroidery viewer use the following commands:

+a) sudo cd /home/pi/

+b) sudo pip3 install pyembroidery

+### Passwords

+In test versions the authentication default is set to false. i.e. no passwords are required.

+New passwords are set by using https://tinyfilemanager.github.io/docs/pwd.html to generate a hash.
+The hash is stored in the arrray "auth_users" which also defines the names.
+The defaults are:

 Default username/password: **admin/admin@123** and **user/12345**.

+To add or change the user names and passwords, the array $auth_users must be edited.

 :warning: Warning: Please set your own username and password in `$auth_users` before use. password is encrypted with <code>password_hash()</code>. to generate new password hash [here](https://tinyfilemanager.github.io/docs/pwd.html)